Gallery Place station: History

 Service began on December 15, 1976, as part of the original Red Line that ran from Farragut North to Rhode Island Avenue–Brentwood.
-The opening of the station was delayed by a court order over lack of handicapped access (it was originally supposed to open with the rest of the first stations on March 27, 1976).
+The opening of the station was delayed by a court order over lack of accessibility for all (it was originally supposed to open with the rest of the first stations on March 27, 1976).
 WMATA provided assurance that such access would be available by June 1, 1977.

 Yellow Line service began on April 30, 1983, extending service to the Pentagon and National Airport stations.
 An abstract wall sculpture, The Yellow Line by Constance Fleures, was installed in 1989 on the lower-level platform, Green Line service began in 1991, adding service (at the time) to U Street and Anacostia.

 Originally named Gallery Place after the nearby National Portrait Gallery and Smithsonian American Art Museum, the station was renamed Gallery Place–Chinatown in 1986 (although the station's signage was not replaced until 1990).
+By 1997, elevators at the east mezzanine were added as part of the construction of the Verizon Center.
 In 2000, a sculpture entitled The Glory of the Chinese Descendants by Foon Sham, was installed over the 7th and H Street entrance at the mezzanine level.
 The sculpture depicts a large Chinese-style fan above a bowl of rice.
 The station reverted to its original name, Gallery Place, on November 3, 2011, with "Chinatown" listed as a subtitle.

 This station has been a testing ground for new features in Metro stations.
 In 1993, the station was one of the first Metro stations to receive tactile edging on its platforms.
 Since 2004, the station has been the site of testing for new signage.
 As a result, there is far more signage in this station than most others, including lighted signs, as well as signage that isn't found anywhere else in the system.
 In 2007, red LEDs were tested for the platform edge lights on the upper level.
 Orange LEDs were tested at the platform edge on the lower level, before being replaced by red LEDs in 2008.
 In 2017, WMATA added yellow stickers on the platform floors to remind riders where the end of six-car trains stop, to help riders avoid being in the area near the end of the platform behind where the last car of the train stops.

-Between January 15 to January 21, 2021, this station was closed because of security concerns due to the 2021 Inauguration.
+The station was closed from January 15–21, 2021, because of security concerns due to the 2021 Inauguration.